rnielikki/Patapon-Info/pac/_build/md/guide/how-to-get-a-handle.md

 ### Gimmick

-1. First, get gimmick ID
+1. First, get the gimmick identifier.
    - For [getGateInfo](../getgateinfo.md) or [setGateInfo](../setgateinfo.md), it is `destination` or `param` *with* `param_index` 0.
    - For [registConstGimmick](../registconstgimmick.md), it is last parameter of the instruction (user-defined ID).
    - For *reqActor* gimmick, [getActorHandle](../getactorhandle.md) does the job.